KJHK: 1950s-1970s

 KJHK's roots go back to 1952, when KDGU signed on as a carrier current station on 630 AM.
 In 1956, it changed its calls to KUOK.
 Wilt Chamberlain hosted his own show on the station during his days as a KU student.

 By the 1970s, the popularity of the station was outgrowing its limited range and on October 5, 1975, the Federal Communications Commission (FCC) gave final permission to broadcast at 90.7 megahertz, and granted the station the new call letters "KJHK".
-On October 15, 1975, Steve Doocy played the first song at 12:25 P.M., broadcasting at 9.9 watts.
+On October 15, 1975, Steve Doocy, now a conservative political commentator and host of Fox & Friends, played the first song at 12:25 P.M., broadcasting at 9.9 watts.
 In 1978 a bored staffer wrote a fake news report claiming a nuclear reactor explosion destroyed Waterloo, Iowa killing 15,000 people.
 Another staffer found the report and read it on air.
 The news was picked up by other organizations causing panic and was mentioned that night on the CBS Evening News by Walter Cronkite on how a single radio station "blowed up" Waterloo.
 The writer of the story was suspended for one semester before being promoted to news director the next fall.